cabalmail/cabal-infra/README.md

 ## Use Case

 Admitedly, CabalMail serves a specialized use case, which is definitely not for everyone.
-With Google offering free mail with included spam filters, maybe CabalMail isn't for anyone.
-Maybe I'm the only cloud solution architect who doesn't like my inbox being scanned by anything I don't control.
-Maybe...
+(With Google offering free mail with included spam filters, maybe CabalMail isn't for *anyone*.)

-But I digress.

 To get the benefits of a CabalMail system, you must get used to creating a new email address *each and every time you provide your contact information to a third party.* The administrative interface makes this easy, but it _is_ an additional step.
-One way to make this a bit less onerous is to pre-allocate a few random addresses in advance and keep them handy for the next time you need to fill out an online form.

-In addition to being an extra step, it also requires an adjustment in the way one thinks about email.
-Often, when I give someone an address that they can use to contact me, and they see someting like "myname@yourname.example.com", they ask, "but, what's your *real* address."
-The notion that more than one email address can feed a single inbox is not hard to grasp, but scaling the idea to hudreds or thousands challenges the imagination.
-We tend to think of addresses and inboxes as having a one-to-one relationship, and the occasional alias is an exception.
-In fact, the true relationship is many-to-one, and no particular address is any more genuine or "real" than any other.

 When I create a new address, I always leave it active until any of the following happen: